mcgrof/kvm-boot/README.md

 	kernel /boot/vmlinuz-3.0.101-63-default root=/dev/disk/by-id/ata-QEMU_HARDDISK_QM00001-part2 resume=/dev/disk/by-id/ata-QEMU_HARDDISK_QM00001-part1 console=ttyS1,115200 console=ttyS1 crashkernel=256M-:128M showopts vga=0x314

 I have removed the splash=silent entry.
-Its unclear to me yet how to set up the GRUB_TERMINAL equivalent for the initial boot prompt to let you select a kernel at bootup, as with grub 0.9x.
-Because of this if you need to select a specific kernel or modify boot params you can force this on the menu.lst file or use the KVM_BOOT_ENABLE_GRAPHICS=true so you can use an SDL interface.
+To set up the equivalent of GRUB_TERMINAL on grub 0.97 you can use the following but upon testing this does seem to just generate a prompt asking for any input, displaying the boot prompt does not seems work.
+Add this to your /boot/grub/menu.lst  after the timeout line, for instance my menu.lst file starts with:

+	default 0
+	timeout 8
+	serial --unit=0 --speed=115200 --word=8 --parity=no --stop=1
+	terminal --timeout=4 serial console

+This will use ttyS0 (where you launch kvm-boot from).
+Use unit=1 to use ttyS1, for instance.
+The "terminal" line specifies where grub 0.97 we'll throw the boot prompt by default in the timeout specified.
+Each second it will display "Press any key to continue." on both serial and console, if it receives input from any, it will then display the boot prompt there.
+The first entry is where the default grub 0.97 will use to display the boot prompt.
+Above we are being explicit we want the boot prompt to go to serial.
+In theory this should work as [serial is documented on TLDP for grub 0.97], however in practice this does not seem to work.
+As such if you really need to pick kernels when booting with grub 0.97 and kvm-boot you should just consider enabling

+	KVM_BOOT_ENABLE_GRAPHICS=true

+This will ensure you get a boot prompt through the qemu SDL interface.

+[serial is documented on TLDP for grub 0.97]: http://www.tldp.org/HOWTO/Remote-Serial-Console-HOWTO/configure-boot-loader-grub.html

 After grub setup this you will need to run the boot loader refresh script for your distribution so that the grub configuration files get updated.